remkarthick/Devops/kubernetes/setup_kubernetes_in_lubuntu.md

 492597f05043   kindest/node:v1.25.3   "/usr/local/bin/entr…"   About an hour ago   Up About an hour                               kind-worker2
 ```

-> get inside the control-plane/master
+> get inside the control-plane/master to check important files

 ```
 docker exec -it e239f6dea47b bash